momchiltues19/Classroom/tp/README.md

    * Many reasons, all of them take some %
       * 90% - redundancy
    * Conclusion - don't be redundant 0_0
-### HW for Wednesday is no no hae~, KM will check and tell us if we suck
+### HW for Wednesday is no no hae~, Kiko will check and tell us if we suck

 ## 13.11
 ### New teacher (kinda, more like a one- or two-time thing (apperantly not, it's a every-monday thing, I guess))